sclayton33/random-stuff/README.md

 Contents:

+- Calculator.py - A basic calculator with a GUI implemented by Tkinter.
 - Multi-Clipboard.pyw - A basic multi-clipboard application that allows saving of clipboard contents to a specified keyword for later recall.
 Written in Python.
 - SendEmail.py - A python script to send a random image via email.